 - Performance of elastics – giving evidence of fit and functionality of containment of waste, without sacrificing comfort

-Detailed steps of testing procedures are included among the recommendations, as are recommendations on how products should be submitted for independent laboratory testing and allowance for variation.
-Additional cost-saving suggestions are offered, such as encouraging states to share data of tested product.
-In early January, NAFC will be providing details to the Medicaid agencies of all 50 states.
+There are steps of testing procedures among the recommendations in detail, as are recommendations on how you should submit products for independent laboratory testing and allowance for variation.
+They’re offering additional cost-saving suggestions, such as encouraging states to share data of tested product.
+In early January, NAFC will be providing details to the Medicaid agencies of all 50 states, for instance.

 In general, absorbent products are made of hydrophilic materials which absorb urine and a hydrophobic external layer to hold the moisture inside and prevent leaks.
-The main positives for diapers are that they are relatively cheap, readily available and easy to use.
+To sum up, the main positives for diapers are that they are relatively cheap, readily available and easy to use.

 Absorbents also have several more ineffable downsides – like the pervasive ammonia smell, the bulky heft visible under your clothes and the need to carry extra supplies whenever you leave the house.